Frequently Asked Questions About Our Content

 Courtney T. Misher, MPH, BSRT(T)

-Carolyn Vachani is an oncology advanced practice nurse and the Managing Editor at OncoLink.
+Carolyn Vachani is an oncology advanced practice nurse and the Innovation Director at OncoLink®.
 She has worked in many areas of oncology including BMT, general medical oncology, clinical research, radiation therapy, and staff development.
 She was the project leader in the development and continued maintenance of the OncoLife Survivorship Care Plan and has a strong interest in oncology survivorship care.
 She enjoys discussing just about any cancer topic, as well as gardening, cooking, and, of course, her sons.